fhajji/sodium-wrapper/README.md

 ## Running the executables

-Successfully compiling sodium-wrapper will create 3 types of binaries:
+Successfully compiling sodium-wrapper will create 2 types of binaries:

-1. A dynamic library *libwrapsodium.so* or *wrapsodium.dll*
-2. A stand-alone test executable *sodiumtester* or *sodiumtester.exe*
+1. A stand-alone test executable *sodiumtester* or *sodiumtester.exe*
-3. A set of test units *test\_SOMETHING* or *test\_SOMETHING.exe*
+2. A set of test units *test\_SOMETHING* or *test\_SOMETHING.exe*

-From a user perspective, the wrapper per se consists of the headers in the *include* directory, and the dynamic library.
-Later on, when going header-only (if possible), the wrapper will be only the *include* directory.
+From a user perspective, the wrapper per se consists of the headers in the *include* directory.
+This is all that is needed to compile your own programs.

 *sodiumtester* in an interactive demo that shows a couple of simple tests.